 To access the course:

-The course includes the six modules below from the NHS e-LfH Literature Searching Programme.
+The course includes the modules below from the NHS e-LfH Literature Searching Programme.

-The Learning Hub also hosts a growing collection of other resources including podcasts and guidance on How to read a paper and Digital Professionalism.
+The Learning Hub also hosts a growing collection of other resources including podcasts and guidance on How to read a paper.

 Literature Searching Programme (e-LfH)